Tree Flagging & Paint Colors

 What are they for?

-Colored ribbons and/or paint are also used for a variety of other projects throughout the year – both on private and common property – to identify the location of certain trees, thinning projects, noxious weeds and some property lines.
+Colored ribbons and/or paint are also used for a variety of projects throughout the year – both on private property and SROA commons – to identify the location of certain trees, thinning projects, noxious weeds and some property lines.
+SROA asks that ribbons or flags not be removed.

-SROA asks that the ribbons or flags not be removed.
-When a project is complete, they will be taken down by staff.
+When a project is complete, field markings will be taken down by staff.
 If you have a question about a particular mark or flag, contact SROA’s Natural Resources Department.
 As a reminder, the Sunriver Ladder Fuels Reduction Plan states the alteration of any SROA-placed field markings is prohibited.

 Green